What Is Alcoholism?

 It is the nature of this disease that alcoholics do not believe they are ill.
 This is denial.
 Hope for recovery lies in their ability to recognize a need for help, their desire to stop drinking, and their willingness to admit that they cannot cope with the problem by themselves.

 *For simplicity’s sake, the alcoholic will often be referred to as a man throughout this book.
 It is understood that these statements apply to women alcoholics as well.

-he sometimes gets drunk when he doesn’t want to.
+- Loss of control: The loss of control is usually progressive.
+At first the alcoholic can control his drinking most of the time.
+But he sometimes gets drunk when he doesn’t want to.
 Eventually he loses more and more control.
 He may drink only on certain days or at certain times because he knows he can’t always stop when he wishes.
 If he continues to drink, he will finally lose control of when he drinks too.
 He will drink when he would rather not drink, even when he knows he needs to be sober.